Photo Gallery 1861-

 Estes Hall was my first dormitory and my only dormitory at Shaw University.

 Melody Martin from New York, New York, was one of my two freshmen roommates who lived with me in Estes dormitory.

-Audrey Dickey, from New Jersey, my beloved senior class roommate who lived with me in the Estes dormitory.
+Audrey Dickey, from New Jersey, my beloved senior class roommate, and I lived together in Estes dormitory.

 The Shaw University Marque that often held my name advertising me as speaker for the Wednesday night prayer meetings.
 The students attended in large numbers.

 I was a summer personal maid to Metropolitan Opera Star Rise Stevens in 1951.